EricMariano/EricMariano/README.md

 Areas of Interest: AI, Web Development, Mobile Development, Hackathons, and founder stuff.

-Building: MeuBolso (MyPocket) - an app for managing personal finances wt AI integration for web and mobile devices (paused) <br >
+Building: MeuBolso (MyPocket) - an app for managing personal finances wt AI integration for web and mobile devices
-          ↪️ hackthon management app - an app for managing hackathons